 Oak savanna, open areas with large trees, and along streams.
 Also forages in grassland, pasture, fields, and orchards.Back to top

 Ground-dwelling invertebrates, grain, acorns, carrion, and small mammals.Back to top

 Nest a domed bowl, made primarily of sticks and mud.
 Lined with hair, grass, bark, or rootlets.
 Placed high in large tree, in small colonies.

 Forages primarily on ground.
 Holds food with feet and pecks it.Back to top

 Yellow-billed Magpie numbers declined bu almost 3% per year between 1966 and 2014, resulting in a cumulative decline of 73%, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 90,000 with 100% in the United States.
 This U.S.-Canada Stewardship species rates a 16 out of 20 on the Continental Concern Score and are on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
 Back to top

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.

 Partners in Flight.
 2017.
 Avian Conservation Assessment Database.
 2017.

 Sauer, J. R., J. E. Hines, J. E. Fallon, K. L. Pardieck, Jr. Ziolkowski, D. J. and W. A. Link.
 The North American Breeding Bird Survey, results and analysis 1966-2013 (Version 1.30.15).
 USGS Patuxtent Wildlife Research Center 2014b.
 Available from http://www.mbr-pwrc.usgs.gov/bbs/.